pyjamabrah/pyjamabrah/content/products/embedded-engineering/index.md

       audience:
         - Students in Academia with C as a subject in the course.
         - Early Career Professionals using C as development language.
-        - Embedded Systems Engineers.
-        - System Software Engineers.
+        - Firmware and System Software Engineers looking to revisit concepts.
         - Electrical/Electronics Engineers working on hardware programming.
         - Systems Engineer seeking gain system level insights.
         - Those curious to learn the underlying details of Systems and how to program it using C.
-        - Those seeking a job change and preparing for interviews.
       reviewSectionTitle: "Praise from our learners"
       reviewSectionDescription: "Here's what those who are learning from the courses have to say about the content and delivery."
       reviews: